Ken Banks

 Ken Banks (born 1966) is a British social entrepreneur and author.
-He is the creator FrontlineSMS, a mobile messaging platform that allows communication in areas with limited internet access worldwide.
-He is also the founder of Kiwanja.net, an NGO dedicated to the use of mobile technology for social and environmental change, with a particular focus on Africa.
+He is the creator of FrontlineSMS, a mobile messaging platform that allowed for mass communication in areas with limited or no Internet access.
+He is also the founder of kiwanja.net, an organisation dedicated to the use of mobile technology for social and environmental change, with a particular focus on Africa.

 Early life and education

 Banks was born in 1966 in Jersey, Channel Islands.
 Banks attended Hautlieu School and Highlands College.
-In 1995, he attended his undergraduate degree at the University of Sussex, studying social anthropology and development studies, graduating in 1999.
+In 1996 he moved to the UK to study at the University of Sussex, graduating in 1999 with a BA(Hons) in Social Anthropology with Development Studies.

 Career

-In 2001, Banks became a project manager at CERCOPAN in Nigeria.
-His time there was cut short by a traffic accident in Calabar in 2002, after which he returned to Jersey to recover.
-During this period, Banks was approached by Fauna and Flora International (FFI), an international conservation organization, and his work there lead to the launch of the Wildlive!
-Mobile Portal in December 2003.
-The initiative provided images, animal sounds, conservation-themed games, and live news to Vodafone subscribers.
+In 2001, Banks took on the role of Project Manager at CERCOPAN, a primate rehabilitation centre in Calabar, southern Nigeria.
+His time there was cut short by a road traffic accident in 2002, after which he returned to Jersey to recover.
+Shortly after he was approached by Fauna & Flora International (FFI), an international conservation organisation, and asked to project manage the development of a mobile-based conservation portal funded by a grant from the Vodafone Foundation. wildlive! was officially launched by Sir David Attenborough in December 2003.

-In 2003, Banks founded kiwanja.net, an NGO dedicated to the use of mobile technology for social and environmental change, with a particularly focus on Africa.
-In 2004, Banks was approached by Kruger National Park officials in South Africa, asking for a solution to update Bushbuckridge community members on changes in the park using their mobile phones.
-This inspired him to develop FrontlineSMS, a platform that sends and receives text messages (SMS) via mobile phones without requiring internet access, in 2005.
+In 2003, Banks founded kiwanja.net, an organisation dedicated to the use of mobile technology for social and environmental change, with a particular focus on Africa.
+During a field trip in 2004, Banks was approached by Kruger National Park officials in South Africa who were looking for an efficient way to use mobile phones to update Bushbuckridge community members on park news.
+This conversation inspired him to develop FrontlineSMS, a platform that sends and receives text messages (SMS) via mobile phones without requiring internet access, in 2005.

 FrontlineSMS

-FrontlineSMS was used by a Nigerian organization called Humanitarian Emancipation Lead Project (HELP) to assist Nigerians in reporting on their 2007 national elections.
-The BBC ran a story, Texts monitor Nigerian elections, mentioning FrontlineSMS.
-User downloads and global interest accelerated as a result.
-In 2009, Banks started a two-year FrontlineSMS Ambassadors Programme with the Clinton Foundation.
-FrontlineSMS received partnerships and supports from numerous international donors including the MacArthur Foundation, Hewlett Foundation, Open Society Initiative, Rockefeller Foundation, and Omidyar Network, among others.
+FrontlineSMS was used by a Nigerian organisation called Humanitarian Emancipation Lead Project (HELP) to allow Nigerian citizens to file reports during their 2007 national elections.
+The story was picked up by the BBC, who interviewed Banks and members of HELP.
+Their story, Texts monitor Nigerian elections generated global attention in the platform, and user downloads and global interest accelerated as a result.
+In 2009, Banks began a two-year FrontlineSMS Ambassadors Programme supported by the Clinton Foundation.
+FrontlineSMS also received financial support from the MacArthur Foundation, Hewlett Foundation, Open Society Institute, Rockefeller Foundation and the Omidyar Network, among others.

 Additional career

-In 2012, Banks launched Means of Exchange, a project aimed at rebuilding local communities through technology.
-One of the first initiatives was a "cash mob" during the London Olympics.

-In 2012, Banks stepped down from the day-to-day running of FrontlineSMS, handing leadership to Laura Walker Hudson and Sean McDonald, respectively.
-He transitioned to the role of Chair of the Board, and in 2015, he took on new positions, including Entrepreneur in Residence at CARE International and Visiting Fellow at RMIT University in Melbourne.
+In 2012, Banks stepped down from the day-to-day running of FrontlineSMS, handing over leadership of the organisation to his senior management team.
+He transitioned to the role of Chair of the Board.
+In the same year, Banks launched Means of Exchange, a project focused on rebuilding local communities through technology.
+One of his first initiatives was a 'cash mob' which took place during the London Olympics.